ladybug-tools/hb-radiance-primer/text/components/Apply_ModifierSet.md

 #### Inputs
 * ##### rooms [Required]
 Honeybee Rooms to which the input _mod_set should be assigned.
+This can also be a Honeybee Model for which all Rooms will be assigned the ModifierSet.
 * ##### mod_set [Required]
 A Honeybee ModifierSet to be applied to the input _room.
 This can also be text for a modifier set to be looked up in the modifier set library.